astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 :name: trainclockfig

 Animation of a laser clock on a train.
-Use the slider to set the speed of the train and then hit the space bar to run the animation.
+Use the slider to set the speed of the train and then click the button to run the animation.
 The white ball represents the pulse of light from the laser.
 It will travel from the floor of the train, reflect off the ceiling, and return to the floor.
 The readout to the lower left shows the time elapsed while the